NEW JERSEY WRONGFUL DEATH lawyers

 Do not share detailed posts on social media about the accident

-It is now standard practice for insurance companies to have teams of employees monitoring social media accounts of anyone who has filed a claim.
+It is now standard practice for insurance companies to have teams of employees monitoring the social media accounts of anyone who has filed a claim.
 Since social media is public information, they use any information gained from these sites to build a case against your claim.

 Refrain from putting any detailed information about the accident, the death, losses you have incurred, or any plans you have for seeking compensation.